Who’s Driving the Data Movement? Social Media Managers

 If you want your brand to solve problems for people, then social media is going to tell you exactly what problems people have.

-We’ve seen this at Buffer with our social media data, which has informed products like Stories Creator and Shop Grid.
-We built these in order to solve problems for our audience.
+We’ve seen this at Buffer with our social media data, which has informed products like Shop Grid.
+We built this in order to solve problems for our audience.
 Similarly with the content we share, we can tell which content resonates most and what problems are real, today.
 Some of our most popular posts on social media are about Instagram marketing and data studies.
 Our audience is speaking to us in replies and comments, yes; but also with their actions.

 2. Social media managers can see the future